ShaniStaretz/Ecom-school/README.md

      year_birth:int=int(input("enter your birth year:\n"))
 ```
 4) concat string:

    can't concat string to number
 ```
-   "p"+"ython"
-    "python_"*3
+   "p"+"ython";"python_"*3
 ```
+5)if-else- intro

 **known writing rules**:

 ## must:

 no spaces in parameters, no capital letters in the beginning of the word. can be with "_"  between (my_address) or with capital letter to separate words (myAddress)

 ## recommended: